-- 3 The Login screen appears. - 4 Click the Visit Nebula button if you want to open the Zyxel Nebula Control Center (NCC) login page in a new tab or window.
+4 In Standalone mode, click the Visit Nebula button if you want to open the Zyxel Nebula Control Center (NCC) login page in a new tab or window.
+In Cloud mode, click the Go Now button.
 The NCC is a cloud-based network management system that allows you to remotely manage and monitor the Switch.
-See Section 1.1.2 on page 28 for information on changing your Switch to Nebula Cloud management.
+See Section 1.1.2 on page 23 for information on changing your Switch to Nebula Cloud management.

-Figure 35 Visit Nebula
+Figure 30 Visit Nebula

-- 5 Alternatively, click Login to log into the Web Configurator to manage the Switch directly.
-The default user name is admin and associated default password is 1234. - 6 The Select Mode screen appears.
+5 Alternatively, click Login to log into the Web Configurator to manage the Switch directly.
+In Standalone mode, the default user name is admin and associated default password is 1234.
+In Cloud mode, use the Local credentials: password to login.
+The Local credentials: Password can be found in Site-wide > Configure > Site settings > Device configuration in the NCC portal.
+See the NCC User's Guide for more information.